Ikoawaji007/alx-system_engineering-devops/README.md

-This is more about shell
+This repo contains scripts for commands